 |---|---|

-| Protocol | 8 weeks on, 4 weeks off.
-Morning fasted, 30–60 minutes before activity to ensure mobilized fat gets oxidized. |
+| Protocol | Cycled 12–16 weeks on, 4 weeks off in practitioner write-ups.
+Morning fasted, 30–60 minutes before activity, on the rationale that mobilized fat needs an oxidative demand. |

-| Results timeline | If no measurable change by week 4, the problem is elsewhere — AOD-9604 is a marginal optimizer for already-lean individuals, not a primary fat-loss driver. |
+| Results timeline | Practitioner convention treats the absence of measurable change by week 4 as the signal the limiting factor sits elsewhere — the studied effect is marginal in already-lean profiles, not a primary fat-loss driver. |

-| Side effects | Indistinguishable from placebo across six randomized controlled trials — no IGF-1 elevation, no glucose disruption, no antibody formation. |
+| Side effects | Across six randomized controlled trials the adverse-event rate did not separate from placebo — no IGF-1 elevation, no glucose disruption, no antibody formation reported.² |

-| Best stacked with | Tesamorelin for anabolic protection during cuts.
+| Best stacked with | Tesamorelin for anabolic support during deficits in stacking write-ups.
 MOTS-c, L-Carnitine — see Morning Partition Stack below. |

 What Is AOD-9604?